Alamo Stadium

 Alamo Stadium is a horseshoe-shaped football and soccer stadium in the Monte Vista Historic District of San Antonio, Texas.
-Nicknamed "The Rock Pile" due to its primarily limestone construction it was completed in September 1940 as a Works Progress Administration project.
+Nicknamed "The Rock Pile" due to its primarily limestone construction it was completed in September 1940 as a Works Progress Administration (WPA) project.

 The stadium is currently owned and operated by the San Antonio Independent School District as a high school football and soccer facility.
 It has a seating capacity of 18,500, making it the 3rd largest high school stadium in the state of Texas.

 Soccer club Corinthians FC of San Antonio were tenants.

 History

 Early years

 Initially proposed by SAISD trustees in May 1939, the stadium was constructed on the site of an abandoned rock quarry at a total cost of just under $500,000.
 The majority of funding was provided by the federal Works Progress Administration (project 65-1-66-30), with approximately $110,000 coming from district revenue bonds.

-24,000 people were in attendance for the stadium's opening celebration, a high school football doubleheader.
+24,000 people were in attendance for the stadium's opening celebration, a high school football doubleheader on September 20, 1940.
 Corpus Christi defeated Jefferson in the first game 14-0.
 Brackenridge defeated (Houston) Reagan 19-2 in the second.

 Modern day

 The stadium is currently used by the high schools of the SAISD, including Brackenridge, Burbank, Edison, Fox Tech, Highlands, Sam Houston, Jefferson, and Lanier High Schools for mainly high school football games.
-It is also home to track meets hosted by SAISD, also home to the Region IV-4A & Region IV-5A track meets which occur in late April or early May.
+It is also home to track meets hosted by SAISD, also home to the Region IV-5A track meets which occur in late April or early May.
 The Battle of the Bands is held there annually during Fiesta.

 The site was added to the National Register of Historic Places on September 8, 2011.